Corte Madera Peak Trail

 Corte Madera Peak Trail Conditions:

 Crowds can be a factor as weather improves.
-When I did Corte Madera Peak the water was in the 50’s and the group that I was with only saw about five people.
+When I did Corte Madera Peak the temperature was in the 50’s and the group that I was with only saw about five people.
 There’s not much shade from the trees especially as you get higher up towards the peak.
 If sun is something you’re concerned about, prepare accordingly.
 The trail is out and back and the first half is on a private utility road that eventually branches off to the left and to the right.
 When it branches off to the right the trail transitions from a road into a trail.
 The trail gets enough use as to be well defined.
 In the lower and shadier part of the trail, keep an eye out for poison oak.
+Outside of the cooler winter months, definitely be alert for rattlesnakes.